$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Nuclearity and traces of spectral multipliers of anharmonic oscillator on modulation spaces

-This section contains a short exposition of nuclear operators on Banach spaces with the metric approximation property, and their corresponding trace as defined by Grothendieck in \cite{Groth2}.
-In particular, we consider an application of the nuclearity concept to the study of the anhramonic oscillator $A_{k,l}$ on the mixed normed spaces $\mathcal{M}_{w}^{p,q}$, $1\leq p,q <\infty$, on $\mathbb{R}^n$; the so-called modulation spaces.\\
+First we give a short exposition of nuclear operators on Banach spaces with the metric approximation property.
+Later on, we apply these ideas to the study of our operators when acting on \textit{modulation spaces} $\mathcal{M}_{w}^{p,q}$, where $1\leq p,q <\infty$, on $\mathbb{R}^n$.